 There are no formal prerequisites.
 We recommend the parallel completion of FIN 540 Corporate Finance I and that every student participating in this course should have completed the equivalent of the 2-semester finance module, which is part of the Mannheim Bachelor program.
 The lectures generally assume basic knowledge in accounting (balance sheets, income statements, financial ratios), finance (present value methods, portfolio theory, CAPM), mathematics (calculus, optimization) and statistics (mean, variance, standard deviation, univariate and multivariate regressions).
 The course assumes that students already manage the material in Brealey, Myers, Allen, Corporate Finance, (McGraw-Hill, 10th edition, 2010), chapters 1-19.

 If you also want to take part in FIN 541, you need to apply for it via Portal2, under the module „Anmeldepflichtige Veranstaltungen MMM“.
-The registration period will be announced on this page before the course starts.
 Whether or not you will be accepted for FIN541 depends on your other course preferences since places are limited.
 Please note that the Chair of Corporate Finance has no influence on the course allocation!

 Exchange students who want to take part in FIN 541 should contact Ms. Annabel Müller instead.
 Please send her a transcript of records and any relevant experiences in finance.